 The various laws listed above each provide legal remedies that are specific to the relevant laws.
-In order to use these remedies, you will need to determine which law applies to a person's specific needs and, perhaps with the help of an attorney, decide how to use the specific law.
+To use these remedies, you will need to determine which law applies to a person's specific needs and, perhaps with the help of an attorney, decide how to use the specific law.